 The best is yet to come

-I enjoy being poisoned with Sandler’s methodology, especially by how Arek does it.
+I enjoy being poisoned with Sandler’s methodology, especially, with the way Arek does it.
 Now I feel I know how to better explain how we work at Bee Talents and what’s the value of our models of cooperation.
 If value is what you cherish, you can ping Arek to talk about the details.
-Honestly, I’m not sure if he’s got any free time this year, but well… it’s always good to have a chat!
+Honestly, I’m not sure if he’s got any free time ever, but well… it’s always good to have a chat!